esaudet/Awesome-CV/README.md

 ## Credit

 All the credit should go to [posquit0](https://github.com/posquit0).
-I only added a bilingual fonctionnality with the original proposed template and restructured a bit the repo to my linking.
+I only added a bilingual fonctionnality with the original proposed template and restructured a bit the repo to my liking.

 [**LaTeX**](http://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.